|HOME||FOR PET OWNERS||CLINICAL SERVICES||FOR VETERINARY PROFESSIONALS||NEWS||CONTACT US||REQUEST FORMS|

 |Terms and Conditions|

-The thought of your pet suffering a stroke may be frightening - but you should not be alarmed - strokes are often not as debilitating in animals as they are in people.
-With appropriate care your pet may do very well.
+The thought of your pet suffering a stroke may be frightening - but you should not be alarmed - strokes in dogs and cats are often not as debilitating as they are in people.
+With appropriate care, your pet may do very well.

 More than any other organ, the brain relies on a constant blood supply to bring oxygen and nutrients and to remove waste products.
 If the blood supply to the brain fails brain function is severely disrupted (ischaemia) or parts of the brain destroyed (infarct) in a specific region of the brain fed by the affected artery.

 The diseases causing ischaemic stroke can be broadly divided into those diseases causing narrowing of an artery (thrombosis) and diseases causing clogging of an artery by material coming from somewhere else in the body (embolism).
 In haemorrhagic strokes there may be leakage of blood within the brain tissue itself (intraparenchymal haemorrhage) or between the brain and the skull (subdural or subarachnoid haemorrhage).
 The site of the bleeding depends on the location of the affected blood vessel.